How will I be notified if I have been accused of sexual misconduct?

-You will be notified of the date of the incident, what the allegations are, a redacted version of the incident, and the name of the reporting party.
-You will also be able to review all evidence that is collected to ensure your due process.
+You will be notified of the date of the incident, what the allegations are, the specific charges, a redacted version of the incident, and the name of the Complainant.
+You will also be able to review all evidence that is collected before the hearing occurs.

 What resources are available to me if I have been accused of sexual misconduct?

 Counseling Services is a free resource on campus for students.
-There office is located in Main Hall, Lower Level.
+Their office is located in the Puryear House.
 You can contact them directly at email@example.com and by phone number is 205-665-6245.

 Will my parents be notified about my alleged sexual misconduct incident?